michel94/trees/README.md

 =====

 Some Trees implemented by me.
-Currently, just an AVL Tree
+Currently, an AVL Tree and a Red-Black Tree.

 Programmed in C++.
-The trees are supposed to be used like a STL Map.
+These trees are supposed to be used like a STL Map.